cge-tubingens/IDEAL-GENOM-QC/docs/source/index.rst

 ideal-genome-qc documentation
 =============================

-**ideal-genom-qc** is a Python library for performing automated and reproducible quality control (QC) on genomic data, with a focus on ancestry, variant filtering, and sample-level QC.
+**ideal-genom-qc** is a Python library for performing automated and reproducible quality control (QC) on human genomic data for case-control studies.
 It is designed to integrate with modern bioinformatics tools and supports visualizations and report generation.

 Features
 --------